-C CURRENT REQUIREMENTS PF ROPOSED REFORMS COMMENTS 6 3.1 Model Financial Statements and Tiered Fina ınci al Reporting • The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fina incial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small • The Minister strongly believes in transparency and accountability in local government.
 The public rightly expects the highest standards of integrity, good governance, and prudent financial management in local government.
-Items 6.1 and 6.2 generally align with Advocacy Position 2.6 - Support a size and scale
+Current Local Government PositionItems 6.1 and 6.2 generally alignPosition 2.6 -Support a size and scalecompliance regime and Advocacy Position 2.6.24Financial Management and Procurement.

-CURRENT REQUIREMENTS COMMENTS PROPOSED REFORMS The Local Government sector: Dalwallinu) It is critically important that clear information (Sandstone, Wiluna, local governments, even though they about the financial position of vary local significantly in complexity. governments is openly available to The Office of the Auditor General has said that Financial information ratepayers. also some existing reporting requirements are supports community decision-making about local government services and projects. unnecessary or onerous - for instance, information that is not relevant to certain local Local governments differ significantly in the governments, or that is a duplicate of other complexity of their operations.
-Smaller local |2.
-Requests the Department of Local Government published information. governments generally have much less operating complexity than larger local governments.
-The Office of the Auditor General has identified opportunities to improve financial Comment reporting, to make statements clearer, and reduce unnecessary complexity.
-Recognising the difference in the complexity of smaller and larger local governments, it is proposed that financial reporting requirements Recommendation should be tiered - meaning that larger local governments will have greater financial reporting requirements than smaller local Supported governments.
-It is proposed to establish standard templates for Annual Financial Statements for band 1 and 2 councils, and simpler, clearer financial statements for band 3 and 4.
-Online Registers, updated quarterly (see item 3.4), would provide faster and greater transparency than current annual reports.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
+The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information. governments generally have much less operating complexity than larger local governments.
+The Office of the Auditor General has identified opportunities to improve financial reporting, to make statements clearer, and The Local Government sector: 1.
+Requests the Minister for Local Government to direct the Department of Local Government to prepare a Model set of Financial Statements and Annual Budget Statements for the Local Government sector, in consultation with the Office of the Auditor General.
+2. Requests the Department of Local Government to re-assess the amount of detail required to be included in annual financial reports, in particular for small and medium sized entities as suggested by the Office of Auditor General.
+Comment reduce unnecessary complexity.
+Recognising the difference in the complexity of smaller and larger local governments, it is proposed that financial reporting requirements should be tiered - meaning that larger local governments will have greater financial reporting requirements than smaller local governments.
+The Sector has a long-standing position for a broad review of the financial management and reporting provisions of the Act, which remain largely unchanged since commencing in 1996.
+Recommendation It is proposed to establish standard templates for Annual Financial Statements for band 1 and 2 councils, and simpler, clearer financial statements for band 3 and 4.
+Online Registers, updated quarterly (see Shire of Narrogin Position Support WALGA recommendation(s) online Registers, updated quartery (see item 3.4), would provide faster and greater transparency than current annual reports.
 Standard templates will be published for use by local governments.
+Simpler Strategic and Financial Planning (item 6.2) would also improve the budgeting process.